jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 * is the key close?
 * was the start button pushed?

-this is the :ref:`truth table` I get
+this is the :ref:`truth table` I get for the Car Starter

 ==============  =================  =================
 key             start button       output